mrsandipandas/Udacity_Advanced-Lane-Lines-P4/README.md

 ## [Rubric](https://review.udacity.com/#!/rubrics/571/view) Points
-###Here I will consider the rubric points individually and describe how I addressed each point in my implementation.
+### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---

-###Camera Calibration
+### Camera Calibration

-####1.
-Briefly state how you computed the camera matrix and distortion coefficients.
+#### Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image?
 The code for this step is contained in the first code cell of the IPython notebook located in "./Udacity-Advanced-Lane-Lines/calibration.ipynb".